 7. Mccall Wines

-Rather than producing several varieties of wine like other Long Island wineries, Mccall Winery has focused on two types of – Merlot and Pinot Noir and created a distinguished, premium, and award-winning selection of wines.
+Rather than producing several varieties of wine like other Long Island wineries, Mccall Winery has focused on two types – Merlot and Pinot Noir and created a distinguished, premium, and award-winning selection of wines.

 People have acknowledged them for producing some of the best wine in the Long Island wineries region by Wine Enthusiast, Wine Spectator, Wine Advocate, and the New York Wine & Grapes Foundation.